My easy lemon parmesan chicken recipe includes tender baked chicken breast marinated in lemon juice with a flavorful herb and parmesan cheese topping.

 - 1 lemon plus one for garnishing if you like

-- 1/2 cup butter at room temp (salted or unsalted)
+- 1/2 cup unsalted butter at room temp

 - 1/2 cup grated parmesan cheese

-- 3 tablespoons mayo
+- 3 tablespoons mayonnaise

 - 1/2 teaspoon salt